emse-sas/sca_framework/README.md

 - [**Driver application**](https://github.com/samiBendou/sca_framework/tree/master/cmd_sca) : control and configuration application for the attack

 The repository is organized as follows :
-- **cmd_sca**:  C command prompt to drive the hardware platform
+- **vivado_sca**: Vivado design for the hardware SCA test-bench
-- **vivado_sca**: Vivado project for the hardware SCA test-bench
+- **vivado_ip**: Vivado managed IP used in **vivado_sca**
 - **platform_sca**: C Vitis/SDK platform project
-- **vivado_ip**: Vivado managed IP used in **vivado_sca**
+- **cmd_sca**:  C command prompt to drive the hardware platform

 ### How does it work?

 #### Hardware design

-Our hardware design is based on sensor leverages FPGA digital logic blocks available in the slices to capture the SoC voltage fluctuations.
+Our hardware design is based on sensors that leverage FPGA digital logic blocks available in the slices to capture the SoC voltage fluctuations.
 These sensors are employed to eavesdrop the power leakage of a crypto-algorithm running in the FPGA fabric (FPGA-to-FPGA attack) or in the CPU (FPGA-to-CPU attack).

 *Only the Zynq board is needed.
 Both the crypto-algorithm process and the power trace acquisition are happening inside*